meetyg/docker-offline-install/README.md

 Usually you would install Docker using apt-get, but that of course requires the server to be connected to the internet.
 One solution is to mirror the entire Ubuntu [apt] repository, but because of its size, this solution is not practical.

-Thankfully, Docker manages there own [apt] repository for the Docker-Engine, including direct dependencies.
+Thankfully, Docker manages there own [apt] repository for the Docker-Engine, including direct dependencies (see prerequisites).
 Using a seperate internet connected (online) computer, you can download the Docker [apt] repository, copy it using some media (i.e. cdrom, usb) to the target computer / server and install it using apt-get.

 The included scipts utilize [**apt-mirror**](http://apt-mirror.github.com) for downloading the Docker [apt] repository.